 Thomas W. Dent Jr. was raised in Columbus as the adopted child of a high school chemistry teacher and a bookkeeper at a law firm.
 He has an adopted younger sister.
 After graduating high school, Tom attended the U.S. Naval Academy where he studied aerospace engineering.
 Upon graduation in 1990, he was commissioned in the U.S. Navy and subsequently became a helicopter pilot.
 Tom did an operational tour flying H-53E’s out of Sicily and finished his naval career as a flight instructor in Florida.
 After ten years on active duty as a naval aviator, Tom returned to Ohio and attended the Fisher College of Business at Ohio State and earned an MBA in finance in 2002.
 He was awarded his CFA (Chartered Financial Analyst) charter in 2005.
 Tom joined National City Bank following business school and served in several different risk management positions.
 He currently leads the SBA (Small Business Administration) lending business at PNC.
 Tom and his wife Tricia have been married for 20 years and have two children, Liam and Sofie.
 He enjoys playing golf and ice hockey, music and traveling.

 Treasurer: Ted Grabowski – Vice President

 Ted Grabowski is an accomplished and respected banking professional with over 25 years of extensive experience in personal, one-on-one banking in the Cleveland market.
-Ted received his degree in Business Administration from Thiel College in Greenville, PA.
+Ted is the Corporate Business Manager for MCPc and the Director of Charitable Affairs for MCPc Family Charities.
+He received his degree in Business Administration from Thiel College in Greenville, PA.
 Ted is an adoptee and resides in North Olmsted with his wife, Colleen, and their 2 daughters.